Same Day Service

 Please note that that these hours are a supplementary support and are not intended to substitute for traditional counseling or other appropriate treatment options.
 If you are seeking ongoing counseling or psychiatric care, please call 212-854-2878 during regular business hours to arrange treatment planning session that will help guide you to the resource that is right for you.

-Disability Services offers drop-in hours according to the schedule posted below.
-DS drop-in hours allow for an individual 15-minute discussion between a DS staff member and a student with a quick or urgent question.
-Students not yet known to DS as well those already registered are invited to contact DS during drop-in hours.
+Disability Services (DS) offers drop-in hours according to the schedule posted below.
+Drop-in hours allow for a one-on-one 15-minute discussion between a DS staff member and a student with a quick or urgent question.
+Students not yet known to DS as well as those already registered are invited to contact DS during drop-in hours.

-Common reasons for a student not yet known to DS to contact us during drop-in hours may include questions about how to register with Disability Services, to learn more about services and accommodations offered by DS, or if you suspect that you might have a disability or were referred to meet with DS staff and are wondering about next best steps.
+Common reasons for a student not yet known to DS to contact us during drop-in hours may include questions about how to register with Disability Services, to learn more about services and accommodations offered by DS, or if you suspect that you might have a disability, or were referred to meet with DS staff and are wondering about next steps.

 For students already registered, drop-in hours may be helpful for quick questions around your exam, note-taking, or housing accommodations, to discuss exam rescheduling due to a class conflict, or if you’re having difficulty arranging for accommodations with a professor, teaching assistant (TA), or for a class.

 To speak with a DS staff member during drop-in hours

-When you call, an administrative staff member will ask for your name, phone number, as well as your reason for calling and will share this message with the staff member holding drop-in hours.
+When you call, an administrative staff member will ask for your name, phone number, and your reason for calling.
+They will share this message with the staff member holding drop-in hours.

 If you opt to email, add “drop-in” to your subject line and in the body of the email, include your name, phone number, and reason for wishing to speak with the staff member holding drop-in hours.

-Whether you schedule by call or email, the staff member holding drop-in hours will then call you back within the drop-in period.
+Whether you schedule by call or email, the staff member holding drop-in hours will call you back within the drop-in period.